info-tv/info-tv/docs/api.apib.md

         - changingTime (number, optional)

-            Duration of "chaging to x" statuses.
+            Duration of "changing to x" statuses.
 Used when change of stable status can be foreseen.

 - Response 200 (application/json)